Major Section: RULE-CLASSES

 See rule-classes for a general discussion of rule classes and how they are used to build rules from formulas.

-General Form of Theorem or Corollary: (EQUAL new-expr old-expr)
+General Form of Theorem or Corollary:

-(see type-set) and old-expr
+where n is a type-set (see type-set) and old-expr is the term

-as a free variable that ACL2 currently uses to
+containing x as a free variable that ACL2 currently uses to

-, the exact form of old-expr
+recognize type-set n.
+For a given n, the exact form of old-expr is

 generated by